sadawi/APIKit/README.md

 let birthday = Field<NSDate>().transform(MyCustomDateTransformer())
 ```

-If your field's value is a subclass of `Model`, the `ModelField` subclass automatically uses `ModelValueTransformer`:
+If your field's value is a subclass of `Model`, you can use the `ModelField` subclass.
+Among other things, it automatically uses a `ModelValueTransformer`.

 ```swift
 let companies = *ModelField<Company>()